Kudzu: Invasive species

 Kudzu's environmental and ecological damage results from its outcompeting other species for a resource.
 Kudzu competes with native flora for light, and acts to block their access to this vital resource by growing over them and shading them with its leaves.
 Native plants may then die as a result.When kudzu invades an ecosystem, it makes the leaf litter more labile, thereby lessening the carbon sequestration ability of the soil.
-This feeds climate change.

 Americas

 Kudzu is an infamous weed in the United States, where it can be found in 32 states.
-It is common along roadsides and other disturbed areas throughout most of the southeast, as far north as rural areas of Pulaski County, Illinois.
+It is common along roadsides and other disturbed areas throughout most of the southeast, as far north as rural areas of Pulaski County, Illinois, and along the East Coast in sparser populations as north as the New York City Metropolitan Area and Boston, Massachusetts.
 The vine has become a sore point in Southern US culture.
 Estimates of its rate of spreading differ wildly; it has been described as spreading at the rate of 150000 acre annually, although in 2015 the United States Forest Service estimated the rate to be only 2,500 acre per year.

 A small patch of kudzu was discovered in 2009 in Leamington, Ontario, the second-warmest growing region of Canada after south coastal British Columbia.